erohtar/Dasherr/README.md

 - Simply drop the files from Dasher release into your webserver's `www` folder
 - If all went well, Dasherr will be running on port 80/443 of your server

+**IMPORTANT** : Unless this is your first install of Dasherr, **do NOT overwrite your existing settings.json file** with the included sample/template file, otherwise you'll lose your custom configuration.

 ## Configuration
 A sample settings.json is included in the release.
 It should be used as a template to edit/add your own Sections and Tiles (services).
 All the configuration settings are explained below.